-Prior to coming to DTS, Dr. Wong has taught both theology and philosophy at various institutions, including Biola University, Azusa Pacific University, and Moody Bible Institute.
+Prior to coming to DTS, Dr. Wong taught both theology and philosophy at various institutions, including Biola University, Azusa Pacific University, and Moody Bible Institute.
 His research interests include Christology, theological anthropology, and theology proper, especially from an analytic theological perspective.
-He has a heart for students to live Christologically and holisticallybody, mind, and soul.
-He and his wife, Sarah, have three children-Silas, Annie, and Zeke.
+He has a heart for students to live Christologically and holistically-body, mind, and soul.
+He and his wife, Sarah, have four children-Silas, Annie, Zeke, and Trinity.
 He loves to cook, drink coffee and tea, exercise, play video games, and read from a wide variety of genres from history to psychology to fantasy.
 He also has an insatiable sweet tooth.